Mandela Effect Entrance Exam

 "A rose by any other name would smell as sweet."
 So what's in a name?

 The Mandela Effect was named by self-styled "paranormal consultant" Fiona Broome some time in 2010.
 As the story goes, Broome was attending the Dragon Con convention, an event that occurs annually since 1987 in Atlanta, Georgia.
 The convention is a gathering of professionals and fans involved in the genres of science fiction, fantasy, and comic books.
-At some point in the events of the day, when Broome found herself chatting with other participants, the subject of Nelson Mandela came up, more or less at random.
+At some point in the events of the day, when Broome found herself chatting with other participants, the subject of Nelson Mandela came up, more or less at random, one would have to suppose.
 She was surprized to discover that some of the people in the conversation, including herself, were convinced that Mandela had died in the 1980s in prison, while others insisted fervently he was still alive.